Skip to Content

 Mosaics in the Corinium Museum

 In the Middle Ages, the Cotswolds was known for having some of the best wool in Europe.
-The Cotswold Hills were perfect for sheep farming, and a native breed with a long golden fleece called the Cotswold Lion made the area famous.
-Cotswold wool merchants became rich off the proceeds and spent their money on the grand houses and the cathedral-style ‘wool churches’ you can still see in places like Northleach and Chipping Campden.
+The Cotswold Hills were perfect for sheep farming, and a native breed with a thick, long golden fleece called the Cotswold Lion made the area famous, with buyers coming all the way from Italy.

 The Industrial Revolution saw the wool trade move from water to steam power, with the mills being relocated from the Cotswolds to the coalfields.
 The Cotswolds was fairly untouched by industrialisation, with its many original buildings adding to the charm that led to a huge growth in tourism in the 20th century, and it’s now the region’s biggest economic sector.